 Most trading is done through USAA’s website, which is decently functional for its measured scope.
 There, you can find third-party research from Standard & Poor’s to inform your decisions, interactive charts, and screeners, but this isn’t anything you can’t find with most other firms.
 Some design issues with the website may also make it a bit difficult to trade on occasion.

 That said, USAA still provides tremendous features for anyone already using USAA, including mobile access to trades, free automated phone trades, and 24/7 customer service.
-What’s more, USAA membership gives you the ability to go to any one of their physical branches and seek expert consultation with trades and investments.
+What’s more, as part of the USAA membership customers have the ability to visit the branches and receive the required support from the customer service representative

 For most USAA members, it simply makes the most sense to trade with the same company that insures them and handles their banking, meaning that the main reason for investing with them is due to convenience.
 While this may not be enough for most non-members, the streamlining of your banking/investment solutions makes going with USAA worthwhile.